 Lindsey lives with her husband and their three children.

-“More than business and government, philanthropy has the potential to be a dramatic force for needed change.
+“More than business and government, philanthropy has the potential to be a dramatic force for needed change in the world.
 I am honored to work with the Naomi Foundation board, advisor, and our amazing grantees to create and support high quality, life-changing programs.”